 21 Para 1-10 How must the national flag will be displayed on Memorial Day?

 A: At half staff from reveille until noon at all Army installations then Immediately before noon, the band, if one is available, will play an appropriate musical selection, and at 1200 hours the national salute (21 guns) will be fired at all installations

 22. Para 1-10 What Courtesy must be performed on Independence day?

 A: In commemoration of the Declaration of Independence, a salute to the Union (50 guns) will be fired at 1200 hours on Independence Day at all Army installations

 23. Para 1-11 During ceremonies, the performance of a foreign country’s national anthem should be followed by what?

 A: After a foreign country’s national anthem will be followed without pause by playing the national anthem of the United States

-24. Para 1-12 What what Soldiers do if the Pledge of Allegiance is recited at a Ceremony?
+24. Para 1-12 What will Soldiers do if the Pledge of Allegiance is recited at a Ceremony?

 A: During military ceremonies, soldiers will not recite the Pledge of Allegiance

 25. Para 1-12 What will Soldiers do at official functions, social events, and sporting events when the Pledge of Allegiance is recited?